 Traditionally, HR has taken the brunt - probably as it’ll be the HR department that’s responsible for sending out the annual employee engagement survey.
 Anything to do with people management generally gets screwed up and thrown back at HR, hitting them on the back of the head while they’re not looking.

-In the truly engaged organisation, employee engagement is likely driven by HR, recruitment, communications and middle management - in particular regional managers and store managers.
-If these functions are all on board and committed, organisations stand a good chance of not wasting all of that $1bn per year.
+In the truly engaged organization, employee engagement is likely driven by HR, recruitment, communications and middle management - in particular regional managers and store managers.
+If these functions are all on board and committed, organizations stand a good chance of not wasting all of that $1bn per year.
 Which, I think we can agree, would be nice.